emanueleg/eclipses/2017_Bruns/README.md

 21 August 2017

-## Observers ##
+## Authors ##

-Donald G. Bruns
+* Donald G. Bruns

 ## Observation site ##

 Allen H Stewart Lions Camp, Casper Mountain, Wyoming (WY), US (2390 m above sea level)

-GPS Coordinates: 42°44'10.9"N+106°19'05.5"W
+Coordinates: 42°44'10.9"N+106°19'05.5"W

 ## Measurements

-Tables 5 and 6 in [1] contains all the information: Stars are identified using the Thyco catalog, distances to the Sun are expressed in units of solar radii, deflections are expressed in arcsec.
+Tables 5 and 6 in [1] contain all the values: stars are identified using the Tycho catalog, distances to the Sun are expressed in units of solar radii, deflections are expressed in arcsec.

-Two sets of deflection values are presented, obtained using the two analysis software programs "Astrometrica" and "MaxIm DL".
+Two sets of deflection values are presented - they come from the two analysis software programs "Astrometrica" and "MaxIm DL".

 Our aggregated dataset contains the mean of the Astrometrica and the MaxIm DL results for each star.